jd28/Solstice/README.md

       type X - Y.  (i.e. 5 - 10 fire damage).
 	* EffectRecurring allows creating an effect that can apply another effect at arbitrary intervals.
+    * EffectHitPointIncrease/Decrease allows an objects maximum
+      hitpoints to be increased/decreased.
 	* EffectIcon (source nwnx_structs.nss)
 	* EffectBonusFeat (source nwnx_structs.nss)
 	* EffectWounding
+	* EffectDisarm

-# Effect Stacking / Caps
+* Stacking / Caps
     * Hardcoded effect caps have been mostly removed.
 They can now be determined on a creature-by-creature case-by-case basis.
     * The stacking policies of almost all effects are changeable.
       See `examples/stacking_policies.lua`.

 ## Combat Engine Differences
 * Concealment in the combat log is the modified amount, as in nwnx_defenses.